assist-project/state-machine-bug-finder/ARTIFACT.md

     > ./run_bugchecker.sh -ao

-Option `-ao` causes the summary file to be automatically opened once the experiments are done.
+Option `-ao` causes script to automatically open the summary file  once the experiments are done.
-All bugs found in the implementations' models are marked as 'not_validated'.
+On the displayed summary, all bugs found in the implementations' models are marked as 'not_validated'.
 There should be two such bugs for Dropbear, five for OpenSSH and four for BitVise.
+User can also check the generated experiment folders in 'output/ssh'.

 ## With validation

-We have found bugs, but without validation we cannot be sure they affect the implementation.
+We have found bugs, but without validation we cannot be sure they actually affect the implementation.
 Options `-v` and `-qv` enable BFS validation and quick, single witness validation, respectively.
 Suppose we want to run bug detection on Dropbear, this time using validation.
 We first need to ensure Dropbear and the test harness are running.
 For convenience, we provide the scripts to launch them: `run_dropbear.sh`, `run_dropbear_mapper.sh`.
-Each script must be executed in a separate terminal.
 We then run:

     > ./run_bugchecker.sh -v -ao